medik8s/docs/remediation/poison-pill/faq.md

 Poison pill is a consumer of the external remediation api, and responds to health issues reported by that API.
 Note that in the case of a node that can’t contact any of the nodes, the poison pill will trigger remediation without relying on any health detection system.

+## How Poison Pill is Different from Other Solutions?
+The existing remediation solutions have some limitations, assumptions or pre-requisites that do not apply to Poison Pill:

+* The unhealthy node should be able to contact the API-Server
+* The cluster should have been provisioned with some way to interact with the infrastrcture provider (such as Cluster-API Machines)
+* The control plane should have connectivity to the unhealthy node's management interface

+Poison Pill doesn't have any of this limitations and has no pre-requisites

+## Where Can I Find the Source Code?
+Poison Pill is open source: [Github Repo](https://github.com/medik8s/poison-pill)